Gravity-Matter Sum Rules in models with a single extra-dimension

-We turn now to the linear sum rules.
-The diagrams that involve such sums are shown in Fig.~\ref{fig:linear-diagrams}.
 As can be seen, the graviton wave functions enter in the total amplitude either localized on the brane or at most linearly via $a_{ijk}$ when integrated over the bulk.
 Since we have already in mind the physical application, we will consider $\partial\Omega=\{0,\pi\}$, but the results only require the constant parts to be evaluated on the boundary, i.e. $\psi_i(\partial\Omega)$, $(\partial_y\psi_i)(\partial\Omega)$.

 The main task is to compute sum rules involving $\sum_k \psi_k(\pi)a_{ijk}$~\footnote{Notice that all the sum rules we derive for $y=\pi$ equally apply to $y=0$.} and related.
 Applying the Liouville operator, one finds the general relation $(\alpha\geq0)$